lybird300/lybird300.github.io/_posts/2015-06-26-work-with-cluster.md

 <ul>
 <li>VIRT: Total amount of virtual memory used by the process, including code, data, shared libraries, pages that swapped out</li>
 <li>RES: Resident size (i.e., non-swapped physical memory a process has used) </li>
+<li>%CPU: the CPU usage of a process.
+If it is more than 100%, e.g., 700%, it probably means that the job is actually using multiple CPUs on the node.
+In this situation, the process often runs very slowing because it is trashing the caches.
+The solution is to assign more cores (processors) to this job</li>
 </ul>

 <h2>SLURM commands</h2>